-- b) All students will have their abilities verified by a certified (CSIA/CSCF/CASI) ski/snowboard instructor by having students demonstrate their skills on suitable beginner/novice terrain at the start of the day.
-Classifications must be based on visual assessment of performance prior to, or on the morning of, the trip. - c) Students will be placed in groups according to ability.
-The snow school instructors will make the final determination of the participant's ability and will provide each student with a colour coded mark or sticker which will indicate the designation of trails/runs a student may use.
-Students who have been identified by a school or resort member as having an ADVANCED level of competence will be taking separate lessons and will receive color coding to allow them on the more difficult hills/runs as determined by the resort instructors.
+- b) All students will have their abilities verified by a trained resort employee by having students demonstrate their skills on suitable beginner/novice terrain at the start of the day.
+Classifications must be based on visual assessment of performance prior to, or on the day of the trip. - c) Students will be placed in groups according to ability.
+The snow school instructors will make the final determination of the participant's ability and will provide each student with a coded mark or sticker which will indicate the designation of trails/runs a student may use.
+Students who have been identified by a school or resort member as having an ADVANCED level of competence will be taking separate lesson/assessment and will receive coded stickers or markings, to allow them on the more difficult hills/runs as determined by the resort personnel.